-With summer quickly approaching, it's important to consider the weather conditions that come with it.
+During the warm, summer months, it's important to consider how the heat and humidity affect those who work outside.
 Workers exposed to hot and humid conditions are at risk of heat-related illness, especially those doing heavy work tasks or using bulky or non-breathable protective clothing and equipment.
 Some workers might be at higher risk than others if they have not built up a tolerance to hot conditions, or if they have certain health conditions.

 Heat exhaustion occurs when a person cannot sweat enough to cool the body.
 It generally develops when a person is physically active outdoors in extreme heat.
 Symptoms include: